Social and environmental impact of palm oil: SPOTT: ESG policy transparency assessments

 Policies and pledges made by the company may not be carried out effectively on the ground.
 Although the media monitor on each company's page may provide some insight, independent due diligence should include measures to analyze implementation levels.

 Use of sustainable oil by corporations

-The World Wildlife Foundation (WWF) publishes an annual report on the use of sustainable palm oil by major corporations.
-In the 2011 report, 31 of the 132 companies surveyed received a top score for their use of sustainable palm oil.
-This represents an increase from 2009, the first year the report was issued, where no companies received top scores.

-The WWF reports that 87 companies have committed to using only sustainable palm oil by 2015, including Unilever and Nestlé, both of which committed to exclusively using sustainable palm oil following demonstrations and urgings from environmental organizations in the late 2000s.
-However, according to the WWF, the overall growth in the use of sustainable palm oil is too slow.

 Retailers who have made commitments to offering products containing sustainable oil, including Walmart and Carrefour, have attributed the slow rate of growth in the availability of sustainable palm oil to a lack of consumer interest and awareness in products made with sustainable palm oil.
 These companies have expressed concern about the potential impact of low consumer demand on the cost and future availability of sustainable palm oil.

 Persuading governments

 It may be possible to persuade governments of nations that produce competing products to enact protectionist legislation against the products of deforestation, an approach that was presented in a report by the National Farmers Union (United States) and Avoided Deforestation Partners.
 The 2010 report estimates that protecting the 13,000,000 ha of mostly tropical forest that are lost annually worldwide would boost American agricultural revenue by $190–270 billion between 2012 and 2030.
 However, several conservation groups, including Conservation International, Environmental Defense Fund, National Wildlife Federation, and The Nature Conservancy, presented a rebuttal to the report, stating that it was "based on the assumption, totally unfounded, that deforestation in tropical countries can be easily interrupted, and its conclusions are therefore also unrealistic."